lcomrade/lenpaste/README.md

 ## Features
-- No need to register
+- No need to register.
-- Supports multiple languages
+- Supports multiple languages.
-- Uses cookies only to store settings
+- Uses cookies only to store settings.
-- Can work without JavaScript
+- Can work without JavaScript.
-- Has its own API
+- Has its own API.
-- Open source and self-hosted
+- Open source and self-hosted.